- Position: Postgraduate Researcher/Teaching Associate

 - Areas of expertise: Global environmental governance; climate change policy; participation; justice; youth; United Nations framework convention on climate change (UNFCCC).

 - Location: 9.124 School of Earth & Environment

 - Website: Twitter | LinkedIn | Googlescholar | Researchgate

 I am a postgraduate researcher and Graduate Teaching Associate in the Sustainability Research Institute, School of Earth and Environment.
-I commenced my (part-time) PhD on non-state actors in global climate governance: a longitudinal, ethnographic study of youth participants in the United Nations Framework Convention on Climate Change, in October 2014.
+I commenced my (part-time) PhD on youth participation in global climate governance: a longitudinal, ethnographic study of youth participants in the United Nations Framework Convention on Climate Change, in October 2014.
 My PhD is supervised by Dr Lucie Middlemiss and Professor Jouni Paavola.

 My research interests include:

 - Climate policy, particularly the United Nations Framework Convention on Climate Change (UNFCCC)

 - Normative aspects of participation including, justice, legitimacy and representation.

 - Education for Sustainable Development